Constipation with Semaglutide: A Simple Guide

 • Stomach pain

-Why Does Ozempic Lead to Constipation?
+Why Does Semaglutide Lead to Constipation?

-Research indicates it relates to its impact on the digestive system, through several avenues.
+Research indicates it relates to its impact on the digestive system through several avenues.

-Ozempic works by slowing down the rate at which the stomach empties, resulting in individuals feeling full for longer periods and eating less.
+Semaglutide works by slowing down the rate at which the stomach empties, resulting in individuals feeling full for longer periods and eating less.
 This can also decrease fluid intake throughout the day, potentially causing constipation by making stools harder and more difficult to pass.
 Being more mindful of hydration can help mitigate unwanted side effects.

 What Can I Do if I Have Side Effects?

-• Get some exercise.
+2. Get some exercise.
 Even as little as 10 minutes of exercise a day can be enough to help bowel movements.

-• Eat more fiber with foods like fruits, vegetables, and whole grains.
+3. Eat more fiber with foods like fruits, vegetables, and whole grains.

-• Try to go to the bathroom at the same time every day.
+4. Try to go to the bathroom at the same time every day.
 Simple conditioning can help your gut get into a good rhythm.

-• Use a toilet stool for your feet (also known as a squatty potty), which can make having a bowel movement easier.
+5. Use a toilet stool for your feet (also known as a squatty potty), which can make having a bowel movement easier.

 Talking to Your Provider